Research

 Current research themes

-We are developing novel engineering concepts that bypass the fundamental limitations in current bio-imaging to draw complete scenes of complex biological events.
+We are developing novel engineering concepts that bypass the fundamental limitations in current biomedical imaging to draw complete scenes of complex biological events and achieve precision diagnosis.

 Connectomics